THE LYNN AVOIDING LINE

 Heading towards Gayton Road station, the Lynn-avoiding line ran down this track, which is now used as skip storage for a local waste Management company.

-Part of the old fence found on the embankment by the Sandboy pub.
+Part of the old fence was found on the embankment by the Sandboy pub.

 Gayton road station